• Home

 The option '-t IMAGE_NAME:IMAGE_TAG' instruct Docker to create an image with the specified name (ubuntu-nginx) and tag (20.04).

-The character '.' specifies the current directory and it represents the path where Docker will look for any files and directories handled in the Dockerfile.
+The character '.' at the end of the docker build command specifies the current directory.
+You can specify any path you want.
+It represents the path where Docker looks for all files and directories managed in the Dockerfile.

 The build command produces the following output: